ibm-cloud-docs/Cloudant/offerings/learning-center.md

 It is primarily designed for free text search, where blocks of text are pre-processed before being indexed: removing case, punctuation, common noise words and trimming common language-specfic word endings e.g. farmer becomes farm and farms becomes farm.

 This text-processing is performed by a choice of analyzers at query time, searching.
-Prior to this, it also allows some aggregation functionality using a technique called faceting as we'll see.
+Before this, it also allows some aggregation functionality using a technique called faceting as we'll see.

 A Cloudant Search index is created by supplying JavaScript function, not unlike MapReduce except this time the emit function is replaced by an index function, which expects the name of the field, the data itself and some options.